Apl223/College-projects/readme.md

 ### Mushrooms

 Predicting which features of a mushroom correlate to being poisonous.
+Used pandas, numpy, seaborn and matplotlib libraries.